btkcodedev/analysr/README.md

 - **Hosting**: Firebase (Production), Vercel (Experiment)
 - **Proxy**: Supabase edge functions
 - **CI/CD**: GitHub Actions for automated deployment

+**Declarations:** For development, the VSCode code editor, Codeium AI helper extension, and suggestions from ChatGPT were used.

 ## 🔮 Future roadmap